Ben-Kerman/anki-jrp/doc/template-setup.md

 ## Card Front

-Any fields on the front of the class also need to be children of an element with the class `jrp-front`.
+Any fields on the front of the card also need to be children of an element with the class `jrp-front`.
 This can be the element with the generate attribute:

 ```html